tig/winprint/README.md

 ## Install

-No public releases yet.
+No public releases yet (because I'm embarrased by a few bugs and performance issues; see Issues).
 Feel free to clone and build for now.
 I use VS 2016 Preview 2.

 ## History